-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check you or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Tell your doctor right away if you have chest pain or discomfort, chills, cough, difficulty with breathing, eye pain, fever, general feeling of illness, headache, shortness of breath, sore throat, unusual tiredness or weakness, or weight gain while using this medicine.
+Tell your doctor right away if you have chest pain or discomfort, chills, cough, difficulty with breathing, eye pain, fever, general feeling of illness, headache, sore throat, unusual tiredness or weakness, or weight gain while using this medicine.
 These may be symptoms of a serious condition called retinoic-acid-APL (RA-APL) or APL differentiation syndrome.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.